MichaelCade/tf_k8deploy/readme.md

 > Terraform stores a `default.state` file under the prefix GCP_STORAGE_PREFIX in the GCP_STORAGE_NAME.

+6. If the `destroy.tf` file exists then `git rm destroy.tf`.
+Otherwise, make any changes to the `README.md` file.

-6. Add and commit the files, then `git push --set-upstream origin BRANCH_NAME`
+7. Add and commit the files, then `git push --set-upstream origin BRANCH_NAME`

-7. Navigate to your GitHub console and create a merge request.
+8. Navigate to your GitHub console and create a merge request.
 This will trigger a GitHub Actions CI.

-8. Merge your pull request to `main` branch to perform `terraform apply`.
+9. Merge your pull request to `main` branch to perform `terraform apply`.

 ## Step 4.
 Destroy an Existing GKE Cluster